 To settle a claim, you should hire a truck accident lawyer who can gather evidence of fault and submit it to the insurance company.
 Our state’s largest insurers drive a hard bargain and do not usually offer a generous settlement right out of the gate.
 Instead, you need an attorney who can negotiate effectively.

 Meeting Deadlines for Bringing a Lawsuit

-South Carolina does not give victims injured by a car accident with a semi-truck an unlimited amount of time to bring a lawsuit in court.
+South Carolina does not give victims injured by a car accident with a semi-truck an unlimited amount of time to bring a lawsuit to court.
 Instead, South Carolina Code of Laws § 15-3-530 gives injured victims 3 years to bring a lawsuit in court.
 The clock will begin from the date of the accident.